florex/xai-cnn-lrp/README.md

 - ngram_feature :
    - CLASS_NAME : value

-- The value of the key "Overall" represents the relevance of the feature to the class predicted as the difference between its contribution to this class and the mean of its contribution to other classes except the predicted class.
+- The value of the key "Overall" represents the relevance of the feature to the class predicted as the difference between its contribution to the predicted class and the mean of its contribution to other classes except the predicted class.

 "0-ngram" represents ngram features which are not in the vocabulary or the translation of 0-padding sequences.